swiftgurmeet/swiftgurmeet.github.io/_pages/03_resume.md

 * Top level floorplan, power grid with multiple power domains, using CPF/UPF for a mixed signal design, automated floorplan generation with Tcl.
 Wrote power intent CPF from scratch.
 Full chip formal and low power verification using Cadence LEC/CLP tools.
 [Silicon success (WCD9335).][wcd9335]

 #### [12-13] Cadence Design Systems, Staff Application Engineer
-* Developed rtl2gds flow (14nm/finFET) using Cadence tools.
+* Developed complete,automated rtl2gds flow (14nm/finFET) using Cadence tools.
 Using the same, implemented an ARM A9 design @ 2.4GHz.
 Implemented a 28nm DDR-PHY IP for tapeout.

 #### [11-12] Sandforce Inc., Principal Engineer
 * Developed a 40 nm automated and optimized, tapeout ready, Cadence based implementation flow.
 Wrote Tcl scripts for a correct by construction, tunable flow used for all blocks.